TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/ttnmapper/_index.md

 ## Prerequisites

-1. A LoRaWAN end device transmitting GPS coordinates (latitude, longitude and optionally altitude), and HDOP, GPS accuracy or satellite count.
+1. A LoRaWAN® end device transmitting GPS coordinates (latitude, longitude and optionally altitude), and HDOP, GPS accuracy or satellite count.
 2. A LoRaWAN gateway with a [public location]({{< ref "/gateways/concepts/adding-gateways#set-gateway-location" >}}).

 ## Configure {{% tts %}}